 12 February 2016

-The bill would require local areas to be consulted before any sale of park or playing field land owned by a public body.
-In some cases, it would also require a local referendum on the sale.
-Its aim is to protect parks and playing fields from being sold without local input.
+This bill would require public consultation when a public body plans to sell park or playing field land.
+In some cases it would also require a local referendum on the sale.
+It also contains related provisions intended to protect public ownership of parks and playing fields.

 Generated 21 February 2026